At Pobal, we are committed to protecting and respecting your rights under data protection law. We respect your trust in us.

-To meet our regulatory and statutory obligations in the administration and delivery of government programmes, we will collect some personal information from you (such as data to identify you and your contact information), and information about you from other third parties (for example the Revenue, Department of Employment Affairs and Social Protection (DEASP).
+To meet our regulatory and statutory obligations in the administration and delivery of government programmes, we will collect some personal information directly from you (such as data to identify you and your contact information), and information about you from other third parties (such as, for example, the Revenue, Department of Employment Affairs and Social Protection (DEASP).

-Further personal and sensitive information is collected depending on the programme you are involved with, such as:
+Further personal and sensitive information is collected depending on the contract or programme you are involved with, such as: